AnomalousSA/Bootpresswp/README.md

 Installation using "Add New Theme"

 1. From your Admin UI (Dashboard), use the menu to select Themes -> Add New
+2. Search for 'bootpresswp'
+3. Install and Activate Theme
-2. Search for 'bootpresswp child theme'
+4. Search for 'bootpresswp child theme'
-3. Click the 'Install' button to open the theme's repository listing
-4. Click the 'Install' button
+5. Install and Activate child theme

 Activation and Use